Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/package.md

 title: ax apps package
 ---

-### Package apps for deployment
+### Package an app

 ```
-$ ax apps package --help
+USAGE:
-USAGE: ax apps package [FLAGS] <PATH>...
+    ax apps package [FLAGS] [PATH]

 FLAGS:
-    -v, -vv, -vvv    Increase verbosity
     -h, --help       Prints help information
-    -j or --json     Format output as JSON
+    -V, --version    Prints version information
+    -v               Verbosity level.
+Add more v for higher verbosity
+                     (-v, -vv, -vvv, etc.)

 ARGS:
-    <PATH>...
-Paths to the app manifests to process.
-If no path
+    <PATH>    Path to the app manifest of the app to package or the directory
-                     is given, try to use the file `ax-manifest.yml` in
-                     the current directory.
-You may also pass in a file
-                     with a path on each line using the syntax `@paths.txt`
-                     or have the command read one path per line from stdin
-                     using `@-`.
+              that contains it [default: ax-manifest.yml]
 ```

 Here are a couple of example uses of the `ax apps package` command: